 - a) in the case provided in Article 279(a) of this Code, for a reasonable period but for not more than one year.
 If, following the death of the plaintiff, a successor in title is not engaged in the proceedings, the claim will be dismissed without prejudice.
 Appeal and cassation claims filed by the plaintiff shall also be dismissed without prejudice.
 Upon the death of the defendant, the plaintiff shall be obliged to designate the defendant's successor in title (the person who received the inheritance, or in cases of heirless property, the state agency or the relevant organisation or other successor in title).
 If it is discovered that there is no estate, the proceeding shall be terminated.
-On the plaintiff's substantiated motion the court may extend the one-year term for not more than six months; - a1) in the case specified in Article 279(b) of this Code until an appropriate support is received; - b) in the cases specified in Article 279(c) and Article 280(a),(b),(d) and (e) of this Code until the party returns from the Defence Forces of Georgia, fulfils his/her state duties, returns from an official visit, or until the defendant is found or until an expert examination is completed; - c) in the case specified in Article 279(d) until the entry into force of a court decision, sentence, ruling, resolution, or until an administrative agency delivers a decision; - c1) in the case specified in Article 279(d1) of this Code until the Commission or its Committee makes a corresponding decision; - d) in the case specified in Article 279(e) until the Constitutional Court makes a decision; - e) in the case specified in Article 280(c) of this Code for not more than two months; upon the expiry of this period, the party shall be obliged to appoint a representative and the court may resume the proceedings;
+On the plaintiff's substantiated motion the court may extend the one-year term for not more than six months: - a) in the case specified in Article 279(b) of this Code until an appropriate support is received; - b) in the cases specified in Article 279(c) and Article 280(a),(b),(d) and (e) of this Code until the party returns from the Defence Forces of Georgia, fulfils his/her state duties, returns from an official visit, or until the defendant is found or until an expert examination is completed; - c) in the case specified in Article 279(d) until the entry into force of a court decision, sentence, ruling, resolution, or until an administrative agency delivers a decision; - c) in the case specified in Article 279(d) of this Code until the Commission or its Committee makes a corresponding decision; - d) in the case specified in Article 279(e) until the Constitutional Court makes a decision; - e) in the case specified in Article 280(c) of this Code for not more than two months; upon the expiry of this period, the party shall be obliged to appoint a representative and the court may resume the proceedings; - f) in the case specified in Article 279(f) of this Code until the period for judicial mediation expires.

-f) in the case specified in Article 279(f) of this Code - until the period for medical mediation expires.
+[f) in the case provided for in Article 279(f) of this Code - until the end of mediation.
+(Shall become effective from 1 January 2020)]